ShottyMan/HIPBasicRaytracer/README.md

 - make a build dir and cd into it
 - cmake .. && make

 Linux is only supported with this and it requires rocm and HIP libraries & runtime in order to work.
+In addition it utilizes the C STB library to generate a PNG.
+Drop the folder into the libs dir and the build system should be able to find it.